gschmutz/kafka-workshop/04-producing-consuming-kafka-with-java/README.md

 ### Using the Synchronous mode

-First create a new Java Package `com.trivadis.kafakws.producer` in the folder **src/main/java**.
+First create a new Java Package `com.trivadis.kafkaws.producer` in the folder **src/main/java**.

-Create a new Java Class `KafkaProducerSync` in the package `com.trivadis.kafakws.producer` just created.
+Create a new Java Class `KafkaProducerSync` in the package `com.trivadis.kafkaws.producer` just created.

 Add the following code to the empty class to create a Kafka Producer.

 ```
-package com.trivadis.kafakws.producer;
+package com.trivadis.kafkaws.producer;

 import java.util.Properties;